Khubth/Khubth-ETH-AVAXModule4/README.md

 * Paste the address in the Snowtrace testnet search bar to view the transaction history.

 # Usage
-1.Mint Tokens: Only the owner can call the mint function to create new tokens.
+* Mint Tokens: Only the owner can call the mint function to create new tokens.
-2.Transfer Tokens: Use the transfer function to send tokens to another address.
+* Transfer Tokens: Use the transfer function to send tokens to another address.
-3.Redeem Tokens: Call the redeem function to exchange tokens for in-game items.
+* Redeem Tokens: Call the redeem function to exchange tokens for in-game items.
-4.Check Balance: Use the balanceOf function to view your token balance.
+* Check Balance: Use the balanceOf function to view your token balance.
-5.Burn Tokens: Call the burn function to destroy unwanted tokens.
+* Burn Tokens: Call the burn function to destroy unwanted tokens.

 # Events
 ItemRedeemed: This event is emitted when a player redeems tokens for an item.